edamametechnologies/edamame_posture_cli/README.md

 # edamame_posture
 This is the CLI tool to compute the security posture of a device.
 This is designed to be used in CI/CD pipelines or test devices.
-See the associated Github action.
+See the associated Github action for an example of how to use it.